-Participation, dropping, and being withdrawn
+Participation, dropping, and being withdrawn Policy

 Set aside time to view materials and submit work.
 Log in regularly for announcements, grades, messages, and comments.
 Participate in discussions, group work, and respond to your peers.
 All work must be submitted by the last day of class.
 The learning units close on the last day of class at 11:59 pm.
-The last day of class is the day/time 15.1-Submit-Final self-reflective thoughts.
-To locate the due dates for all assignments, navigate to the course summary at the bottom of the syllabus.
+The last day of class is the day/time 11.1-Check stop B. To locate the due dates for all assignments, navigate to the course summary located at the bottom of the syllabus.